The DCS file format

 DCS stands for Desktop Color Separation.
 It is a file format that is based on the EPS file format.
 In fact, you could regard DCS files as a collection of EPS files.

 DCS files are mainly used to exchange bitmap images between prepress applications.
 Occasionally DCS files are also used for vector data or text.
 The main advantage of DCS over its parent EPS file format is that it adds a kind of OPI-functionality to the file format.
-Since DCS files contain separate EPS-files for each plate, an application can generate and print colour separations faster when the DCS format is used.
-This was a valid approach when when Macs, PCs and software were not as powerful as they are today and when all output was done from the lay-out application.
+Since DCS files contain separate EPS-files for each plate, an application can generate and print color separations faster when the DCS format is used.
+This was a valid approach when Macs, PCs and software were not as powerful as they are today and when all output was done from the layout application.
 In today’s world with the increased popularity of in-rip separations as well as improved support of EPS-files within applications like QuarkXPress, DCS can be a very inefficient file format.

 As already noted, DCS-files are actually EPS-files that have to follow the Adobe specifications (Appendices G and H of the PostScript Language Reference Manual, 2nd ed.).
 The only differences are some changes in the header comment area as well as additional comment lines in the main section of the file that describe the separation data.
 DCS-files contain a preview image, just like EPS-files.